wso2/docs-choreo-dev/en/docs/develop-components/configure-endpoints-body.md

     serviceReferences:
       # +required Name of the service reference.
       - name: choreo:///apifirst/mttm/mmvhxd/ad088/v1.0/PUBLIC
         # +required Name of the connection instance.
-This is an identifier
+This is an identifier.
         connectionConfig: 19d2648b-d29c-4452-afdd-1b9311e81412
-        # +optional Environment variables to be injected to the component from the connection configuration.
+        # +optional Environment variables to be injected into the component from the connection configuration.
         env:
           # +required Key name of the connection configuration.
           - from: ServiceURL
-            # +required Environment variable name that get injected to the container.
+            # +required Environment variable name that gets injected into the container.
             to: SERVICE_URL
 ```